kkirstein/proglang-playground/README.md

 Frege is a Haskell implementation for the Java Virtual Machine (JVM).

+# Haskell

+Haskell is a pure functional programming language with a very powerful static type system.

 # Haxe

 Haxe is a programming language mainly for the web that compiles to JavaScript, Flash, Neko (a VM for web server) or to native code (via C).